 I know she is upset.
 She loved the platform, and well we caught her on it a few times too many after telling her no. Unfortunately, she just isn’t old enough or mature enough to handle it.

 Disclaimer: If your tween is on Instagram, I totally am not judging your parenting!
 For us, it was just too much too soon — unfortunately.

 I do admit, I miss her pics in my feed.
 Tweens are quite entertaining in photos.
-See example a and example b:

 What Are Your Thoughts on Instagram and Tweens?